mmlynarik/data-lovers/docs/docker.md

 Example of running a container which takes files from local directory (bind mounting) enabling local development.
 You change the file in your IDE and it is immediately reflected in the docker container.
 `docker run --name mounted_equity_api -p 5000:5000 -v /C/Users/juraj.palka/Documents/gitlab/general://usr/src/app:ro equity_api`

+If you open your Docker app, you can inspect the logs and inspect the containers directly in the Docker desktop UI.
+For example you can see the list of all environment variables set up in the container or the logs within the container without the need to run the commands in terminal.
+You can also see mounted folders and stats on the performance of the container.
+You can also open terminal directly from the UI, no need to use docker exec interactive bash command.

 ## Docker image

 - the application we want to run